Southern New Hampshire Health System: History

 The facility was founded in 1893 as Nashua Memorial Hospital, an eight-bed emergency hospital.
 For 62 years, the hospital ran the Nashua Memorial Hospital School of Nursing, one of the only sources of professional training in the area for nurses.
-In 1979, Nashua Memorial Hospital opened the Surgical Short Stay Unit for same-day surgeries, and the hospital continued to expand and improve over the following decades.
+In 1979, Nashua Memorial Hospital opened the Surgical Short Stay Unit for same-day surgeries, and the hospital continued to expand over the following decades.
 A $12 million construction project broke ground in July 2004 to expand emergency and cardiology services.